British Virgin Islands: Agriculture and industry

 Agriculture and industry account for only a small proportion of the islands' GDP.
 Agricultural produce includes fruit, vegetables, sugar cane, livestock and poultry, and industries include rum distillation, construction and boat building.
 Commercial fishing is also practised in the islands' waters.

 Workforce

 The British Virgin Islands is heavily dependent on migrant workers, and over 50% of all workers on the islands are of a foreign descent.
 Only 37% of the entire population were born in the territory.
 The national labour-force is estimated at 12,770, of whom approximately 59.4% work in the service sector but less than 0.6% are estimated to work in agriculture (the balance working in industry).
 The British Virgin Islands has met challenges in recruiting sufficient numbers in recent years, having been affected by hurricanes Irma and Maria, and having continued to lag behind other jurisdictions in providing a reliable permanent residence regime.
-This has had a knock-on effect in limiting schooling and amenities when compared to IFCs like Cayman, UAE, Singapore, Hong Kong.
+This has had a knock-on effect in limiting schooling and amenities when compared to IFCs like Cayman, UAE, Singapore, and Hong Kong.